AtlasC0R3/AtlasC0R3/README.md

 I write mainly in Python, and sometimes use Luau because of the Roblox engine *(not platform)*.
 ~~I also don't like Windows as my main OS~~.

+[I also have a Gitdab account](https://gitdab.com/atlas_core), this is where I'll post lesser-known projects, spare projects or miscellaneous stuff.
+I suggest you check it out if you want to know *every* thing I make.

 <a href="https://github.com/atlasc0r3/github-stats">

 ![](https://github.com/atlasc0r3/github-stats/blob/master/generated/overview.svg)